0xAfroSec/.github/profile/README.md

-# AfroSec Audits
+# AfroSec

-Welcome to 0xAfroSec, Africa's premier smart contract auditing firm!
+Welcome to 0xAfroSec!

 ## About Us